Nottinghamshire is an exciting place to work and there are lots of opportunities to get involved in new initiatives to improve how we do things.

 Occupational therapists are responsible for ensuring the appropriate advice, information and support is given to adults and their families, according to their assessed needs.

-Personal assistants (PAs) help people who need social care and health or health care support, either because of their age or disability, to enable them to live as independently as possible in their home.
+Personal Assistants (PAs) are employed to help people who need social care and health or health care support.
+This could be either because of their age or disability and can enable them to live as independently as possible in their home.

 Most people who are cared for at home are older people, but we also support adults over 18 who have mild learning disabilities, physical disabilities and mental health needs.